DrBuddyO1/stock-analysis/README.md

 ### Comparison of stock performance - 2017 and 2018

-~~Using images and examples of your code~~

 Even at a glance, it is clear that the market was kinder to green stocks in 2017 than in 2018.
 Only two stock (ENPH and RUN) had positive movement in 2018, while in 2017 all but one stock did so.
 It seems likely that influences on the  market as a whole heavily influenced this patter.
 Subsequent analysis should compare these stocks with other in defferent sectors to help peel apart the layers of the attributes that affect stock movement.

 ![2017 stock performance](https://github.com/DrBuddyO1/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)
 ### Comparison of execution times - original  / refactored script

-~~Using images and examples of your code~~

 Execution times were significantly improved by the refactoring of the code.
-Times went from
+Times went from ~1.2 seonds to less than a second with this simple refactoring.

 ![2018 stock performance with execution times](https://github.com/DrBuddyO1/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)

 ## Summary:
-~~In a summary statement, address the following questions.~~

 ### What are the advantages or disadvantages of refactoring code?
 - Advantages:
   1. Refactoring code is an efficient way to leverage "prior works" to allow subsequent authors to focus on **_improving_** the code and not simply reproducing previous work.